bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 Specifies the user secret ID to be set in the Visual Studio project file.

-Defaults to a new GUID.
+If the Id option is not specified then the tool defaults to using a new GUID as the user secret ID.

 The specified user secret ID is set as the inner text of the `<UserSecretsId>` element added or updated in the Visual Studio project file.

 The user secret ID to used can be simple text, it does not need to be a GUID.

+The user secrets store associated with the specified user secret ID does not need to already exist.

+*The `dotnet user-secrets init` command does NOT create the user secrets store associated with the user secret ID.*

-Elsewhere, the user secret ID is part of the user secrets file path.
-So the user secret ID should only contain valid file path characters for the operating systems of the machines where it is used.
+Currently (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) the user secret ID is used in the file path of the user secrets store's `secret.json` file.

+> **Warning:** The user secret ID should *contain only valid file path characters* for the operating systems of the machines where the Visual Studio project file will be used.
+>
+> The `dotnet user-secrets init` command does not enforce that requirement and will succeed in setting a user secret ID, but other `dotnet user-secrets` commands will produce errors like the following example when they encounter such user secret IDs.
+> ```text
+> Command failed : Invalid character ':' found in the user secrets ID at index '3'.
+> ```
+>The limitation is required because in the current Secret Manager tool (version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) implementation the user secret ID is used to form the file path to the user secrets store's `secret.json` file.

 ### Project Option